History of the University of Santo Tomas: Title of Royal University

 Philip IV had granted his Royal approval on November 27, 1623.
-Official royal patronage was accorded to the University on May 12, 1680, by King Charles II of Spain.
+Official royal patronage was accorded to the university on May 12, 1680, by King Charles II of Spain.

-However, the title "Royal University" was only bestowed by King Charles III on May 20, 1785, during the eight-year term of Fr.
-Domingo Collantes, O.P..
-The title "Real" was given to the UST in recognition of its loyalty to the Crown after the university volunteered its students for the military defense of Manila during the recurrence of war between the allied countries of France, Spain against England.
+However, the title Real was only bestowed by King Charles III on May 20, 1785, during the term of rector Domingo Collantes.
+The title "Real" was given to the UST in recognition of its loyalty to the Spanish crown after the university volunteered its students for the military defense of Manila during the recurrence of war between the allied countries of France, Spain against England.

 Nineteenth century

 The 1865 decree for the revamp of secondary education brought about major developments for UST.
 It was tasked as a Bureau of Education with the rector as its director.
 This meant that UST was to handle all matters pertaining to secondary education from the appointment of the school professors; the submission of grades, and the signing of the awarding of diplomas to the bachelor of arts graduates.

 In 1870 Segismundo Moret, the Minister of colonies, issued two decrees that totally reorganized the Philippine education system.
-The first decree abolished all secondary schools and placed them under a single "Instituto Filipino."
+The first decree abolished all secondary schools and placed them under a single "Instituto Filipino".
 The second decree converted the University of Santo Tomás, being the only official institution of higher learning in the islands, into a Universidad de Filipinas, thus the name Royal and Pontifical University of the Philippines.

 The fall of the Spanish liberal government (which led to Moret's removal) and the monarchical restoration abolished these decrees.
 The university was handed back to the Dominicans.
-It was only be in 1877 that Spain recognized the university again as an institution administered by the religious.
+It was only in 1877 that Spain recognized the university again as an institution administered by the religious.

 The university closed its doors during the Philippine Revolution of 1896 because of the ensuing disorder.
 It reopened though for the school year 1897–1898 when the rebels retreated to the provinces.
 The arrival of the Spanish–American War to the Philippines and the resumption of the Revolution in 1898 led again to the suspension of classes.
 UST closed for the school year 1898–1899.